balena-io-modules/resin-commit-lint/README.md

 # resin-commit-lint

 A script to lint commit messages.
-A valid commit starts with the title, which is made of an optional prefix, separated from the subject by a colon; the next lines may contain the body of the commit followed by the footers.
+A valid commit starts with the title, which is made of an optional prefix, separated from the subject by a colon.
+The body, which may contain a detailed description of your changes, should be separated from the title by an empty line.
+Footers may appear at the end of the commit, separated from the body by a newline.

 Scroll to the Rules sections to learn about the specific rules, the default configuration can be found [here](https://github.com/resin-io/resin-commit-lint/blob/master/config.json)